Maths

 Why is the subject important?

 Maths teaches students to think critically and logically about information.
-It encourages reasoning, analytical thinking and develops problem solving skills which are essential for any career and everyday life.
+It encourages reasoning, analytical thinking and develops problem-solving skills which are essential for any career and everyday life.

 We offer a curriculum that inspires our learners to become confident, resilient, lifelong mathematicians who recognise effort as the path to mastery.
 Our rationale is that, everyone can achieve in maths whereby teaching at all key stages is founded on the need to teach for understanding, rather than teaching mathematics procedurally.